 More walkers came in as the afternoon drizzle worsened.
 Getting the shuttle means I have jumped ahead to walk with people who started South Island earlier.

-There’s Stephan and Robert from the Netherlands.
+There’s Stefan and Robert from the Netherlands.
 First walkers I have met nearer my age!
 They haven’t got enough time to do the whole of the South Island, so are just aiming to get as far as they can in about 6 weeks.
-Stephan is an ICU nurse and Robert a management trainer.
+Stefan is an ICU nurse and Robert a management trainer.
 Other young walkers are Florian from Dunedin, Katrina, an Aucklander in London, and Freya.
 We are all heading for a 6 bunk hut.
-Could be full huts on this section, so I will aim for the furthest one, Middy Creek Hut ,on this next leg.
+Could be full huts on this section, so I will aim for the furthest one, Middy Creek Hut, on this next leg.

 It rained all night, but stopped at dawn.
-Wet tent packed away and breakfast porridge consumed; I was off at 07:15.
-First 15km (3 hours) was on a rural gravel road, Then it was bush track paralleling the Pelorus River for 14 km.
+Wet tent packed away and breakfast porridge consumed, I was off at 07:15.
+The first 15km (3 hours) was on a rural gravel road, Then it was bush track paralleling the Pelorus River for 14 km.
 Fine drizzle meant the track clay, rocks and tree roots were slippery.
 Only two falls, but no damage.

-Arrived at Middy Creek Hut at 16:15, a 9 hour day covering 39km with about 350m off climb in short stages.
+Arrived at Middy Creek Hut at 16:15, a 9 hour day covering 29km with about 350m of climb in short stages.
 Tent up to dry, swim in the river, clothes rinse and a cup of tea.
-Florian, Freya, Katrina and Ocean arrived, follwed by Rob.
+Florian, Freya, Katrina and Oceane arrived, followed by Rob.
 All bunks full.
-Chilli-con-carne tonight.
+Chilli-con-carne dehy tonight.